 - Trademark: A trademark is a word, symbol, phrase, or design, or a combination of them, that distinguishes a business from other businesses.
 A service mark is the equivalent of a trademark, except that it identifies and distinguishes the source of a service rather than a product.

 Simply using a name establishes “common law” rights to the name locally, and you may legally use the symbol “™” next to the name.
 However, the symbol “®” may only be used if you’ve acquired a federally registered trademark.
 Your trademark rights begin whenever you start using a specific trademark, but those rights become stronger if you register the trademark.
 Registration gives you a legal right to prevent others from using a confusingly similar word, slogan, or symbol.
 Trademarks for interstate and international commerce should be registered with the U.S. Patent and Trademark Office (PTO).
 Let an experienced Daytona Beach small business attorney help you.
-When you have a trademark to register, or if you become a part of any legal dispute in Florida over a business name or a trademark, consult immediately with an experienced Daytona Beach small business attorney.
+When you have a trademark to register, or if you become a part of any legal dispute in Florida over a business name or a trademark, consult immediately with an experienced Daytona Beach trademark attorney.